goodbye lover

 Who are you?

-I’m a girl; dark brown hair, green eyes, pale skin.
+I’m a girl; brown hair, green eyes, pale skin.
 A girl writing wor(l)ds and code and dreams.

 What are you afraid of?